raoulx24/work.trivy/docs/main-doc.md

 ### Dark/Light Mode

-The application fully supports Dark/Light mode; it can be changed on the fly at any desired moment, and it persisted between sessions.
-By default, the application uses the default one, provided by the browser/system.
+The application fully supports Dark/Light mode.
+It can be switched on the fly at any desired moment and persists between sessions.
+By default, the application uses the mode provided by the browser/system.

 ![](imgs/vr-combined.png)
 <br>*Dark/Light Mode*